mujin/mujinwebstackclientpy/README.md

 ## Running on Linux

-Load mujincontrollerclient as a module in Python.
+Load mujinwebstackclient as a module in Python.

 ## Install on Linux